metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### between

-Checks a date or number column's values to see if they're within the specified range.
+Returns true if the value of a date or number column falls within a specified range.
+Otherwise returns false.

 Syntax: `between(column, start, end)`

-Example: `between([Created At], "2019-01-01", "2020-12-31")` would return rows where `Created At` date fell within the range of January 1, 2019 and December 31, 2020.
+Example: If you filtered with the expression `between([Created At], "2019-01-01", "2020-12-31")`, Metabase would return rows that returned true for that expression, in this case where the `Created At` date fell _within_ the range of January 1, 2019 and December 31, 2020, including the start (`2019-01-01`) and end (`2020-12-31`) dates.

 Related: [interval](#interval).